hashicorp/consul/website/source/docs/agent/checks.html.md

   setting `grpc_use_tls` in the check definition.
 If TLS is enabled, then by default, a valid TLS certificate is expected.
 Certificate verification can be turned off by setting the `tls_skip_verify` field to `true` in the check definition.
+  To check on a specific service instead of the whole gRPC server, add the service identifier after the `gRPC` check's endpoint in the following format `/:service_identifier`.

 * <a name="alias"></a>Alias - These checks alias the health state of another registered node or service.
 The state of the check will be updated asynchronously,